rjfranco/retreet/README.markdown

 ## Quick Notes

-- Still very, very basic, and incomplete.
-I'll should have it finished before too long though (working on user auth pretty soon here)
+- Still very, very basic, and "unpolished"
+- User Model is now working
+- Micropost Model is partially complete
+- Styles are very incomplete
 - Not designed for use on an external network, I have no idea what kinds of security issues may be lurking in here.

 ## Yours - [Ramiro Jr. Franco](mailto:rjfranco@gmail.com)